-Countermeasures to combat fatigue in the workplace--healthy snacks, hydrating drinks, short breaks, rest periods, and reasonable doses of caffeine like a cup of tea or coffee--may help energy drink consumers to temper their habit more healthily and at the same time improve safety at work in a subtle but important and effective way.
+Countermeasures to combat fatigue in the workplace may help energy drink consumers to temper their habit more healthily and at the same time improve safety at work in a subtle but important and effective way.

-Other solutions like more intelligent shift scheduling and fatigue management systems can help reduce reliance on energy drinks for increased productivity and alertness.
+In addition to these fatigue countermeasures, employers can also ward off fatigue with strategic shift scheduling and fatigue management systems that help reduce reliance on energy drinks for increased productivity and alertness.

-Predictive Safety's PRISM and AlertMeter® technologies give workers and their employers the much needed visibility into fatigue and offers effective countermeasures to reduce fatigue safety risk.
+Predictive Safety's PRISM and AlertMeter® apps give workers and their employers the much needed visibility into fatigue and offer effective countermeasures to reduce workplace fatigue safety risk.
 Sometimes, all it takes to prevent a fatal or costly accident is a simple countermeasure at the right time.

 Dickson Morley, SH&E Director Savage Services